Temperature anomaly (K; relative to 1971-2000) - Land and ocean: latitudes between 60N and 90N - NOAA - Monthly

 | 2025-08-31 | 1.917427 |

 Not for investment purposes.
-Information available on FetchSeries is not meant for investment purposes or as a basis for financial-decision making.
-Users should obtain expert advice and do independent analysis before making any financial commitments.
+Time series and other data shared on this web site are not meant for investment purposes or as a basis for making financial decisions.
+Users should obtain professional advice and perform their own independent due diligence before making any financial commitments.

 Series Metadata